fleschutz/my-backups/README.md

 My Backup Checklist
 ===================

-Gain peace of mind and back up your data reliable and often.
+Without data backups all your valuable data is at risk to vanish forever.
 This repo contains the following checklist with backup scripts and documents for a professional and comfortable local backup of your data.

 📋 Planning & Preparation
 --------------------------